Nitrux/nx-apphub/README.md

 # Usage

+To use NX AppHub CLI check the commands below.

 - `install`→ Install one or more applications.
 - `remove` → Remove one or more installed applications.
 - `update` → Update one or more installed applications.